-HHSC is the largest provider of health care in the islands, other than on Oahu and Molokai.
 HHSC is the “Safety Net” for Neighbor Island acute care and the “Safety Net” for long-term care in the state of Hawaii.
 This means that HHSC facilities provide services to all regardless of whether an individual has health insurance or the ability to pay for the health care service they receive.
 The system operates 847 licensed beds in facilities located on four different islands.
 In Fiscal Year 2018, HHSC facilities provided: 13,016 acute care admissions and 70,398 acute patient days; 575 long-term care admissions and 50,353 long-term care patient days; delivered 1,872 babies births; and handled 75,456 emergency room visits (excluding inpatient admissions).

 HHSC has approximately 2,500 employees.
 Over 89 percent of the HHSC employees are represented by 1 of 2 unions and are divided into 7 collective bargaining units.
 The two collective bargaining representatives are United Public Workers and the Hawaii Government Employees Association.
 Because HHSC is a public agency, its employees receive the same benefit rights and privileges of employees in other state agencies.
 There are close to 1000-plus physicians affiliated with HHSC facilities.